Rizeczek/english-for-designers/README.md

 My portfolio just got <b>GitHubbed.</b>

-And you'll ge to know me better.
+And you will ge to know me better.